July Contest 2026

 Claimed scores without 122 – 300 GHz (extra portable log)

-DL2AKT, DB6NT, DH1NAX, DL2ALF, DK5NJ, DG2NES (DH1NAI is missing on the photo)
+DL2AKT, DB6NT, DH1NAX, DL2ALF, DK5NJ, DG2NES (DH1NAI is missing in the photo)

 IARU R1 trophy 2024: